nikitushu2/hr_app/README.md

-# HR application
+# HR app project

-This is a project for studying purposes to master my React skills.
+In this project I practise React by creating interactive cards of employees.

-## Features
+## Functionality

-- The app displays cards with employees' information.
-- You may promote or demote an employee by clicking the button.
+Each card represents information about an employee.
+Depending on his/her duration of work, an icon appears in the upper right corner of each card.
+You may promote an employee by pressing the "Promote" button.
+You may demote them too.
+Furthermore, you may change information by pressing the "Edit" button.

-## Usage guide
+## Tech used

-Click any button and observe the card.

-## What I have practiced

-I have practiced Javascript, React, HTML/CSS, React Events and Hooks.
+HTML, CSS, JavaScript, React, APIs